nickbradley/538b-project/notes.md

   - make available unpopular articles
 - indexing content
 - **Searching** for content (There are 10 different algorithm in Survey of search and optimization of P2P networks)
+- identifying/addressing nodes

 ## Other Ideas
 - Multicast documents: when user A requests a document that happens to be on node X, leave the document on every node between node X and user A.
+- people in the same geographic region may look at the same documents (e.g. for class, cultural, etc)
+- eliminate cost of ownership to wikimedia (i.e. their fundrasiers are mostly to host servers)

 ## Algorithms